-"Gaming Establishment" means any premises where Gaming is operated or conducted on the Tribe's Reservation, and includes all buildings, improvements, appurtenances, equipment and facilities used or maintained in connection with such gaming.
+(m) "Gaming Establishment" means any premises where gaming is operated or conducted on the Tribe's Reservation, and includes all buildings, improvements, appurtenances, equipment and facilities used or maintained in connection with such gaming.

-"Gaming Operation" means any business enterprise owned by the Tribe, the revenues of which are primarily derived from Gaming or from any Gaming Establishment.
+(n) "Gaming Operation" means any business enterprise owned by the Tribe, the revenues of which are primarily derived from gaming or from any gaming establishment.

-"Gross Revenue" means the total of all of the following, less the total of all cash paid out as losses to patrons and any items made deductible as losses by calculation of Gross Revenues:
+(o) "Gross Revenue".
+Gross revenue means the total of all of the following, less the total of all cash paid out as losses to patrons and any items made deductible as losses by calculation of gross revenues:

-- (a) cash received as winnings; - (b) cash received in payment for credit extended by a licensee to a patron for the purposes of gaming; and - (c) compensation received for conducting any game in which the licensee is not a part to a wager.
+- (i) Cash received as winnings; - (ii) Compensation received for conducting any game in which the licensee is not a party to a wager.